ritza-co/CodeCapsules/comparing-paas-providers-heroku-vs-digital-ocean-app-platform-vs-code-capsules.md

 +   Procfile
 ```

-### Uploading to Github
+### Uploading to GitHub

 Send the Procfile, requirements.txt, and Python files to a remote repository on GitHub.
 If you are unfamiliar with how to do this, read [this](https://docs.github.com/en/free-pro-team@latest/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line) article for further information.

 With our application on GitHub, we will be able to link the repository to each platform we test and deploy our web application.

+## Provider specific steps

+Each of the following steps are specific to one of the providers.
+If you only want to test one of them, skip to that section.

 ## Code Capsules

-Code Capsules is the newest of the three platforms.
-Code Capsules is a PaaS alternative and advertises ease of use and time saved as their main advantages.
+Code Capsules is the newest of the three providers and they advertise ease of use as their unique selling point.

-### Creating an account with Code Capsules and connecting to Github
+### Creating an account with Code Capsules and connecting to GitHub

 First, we need to create an account with Code Capsules.
 Follow these instructions to get started: